Anti-Snoring Devices Warrington: Mouth Splints for Sleeping Disorders

-Sleep-related breathing disorders happen to varying degrees around the collapsibility of your airway whilst you sleep.
+Sleep-related breathing disorders happen to vary degrees around the collapsibility of your airway whilst you sleep.

 Can I stop my snoring?

 With snoring, there is no full obstruction of the airway – the noise is simply the vibrations of soft tissue.
-Whilst this often has little impact on the snorer, some do wake feeling unrefreshed, suffer headaches and a tenderness in the upper airway.
-More often though, it is those within close proximity- i.e. the snorers bed partners that are profoundly affected.
-It is possible by the use of a night time splint to successfully stop snoring.
+Whilst this often has little impact on the snorer, some do wake feeling unrefreshed, and suffer headaches and tenderness in the upper airway.
+More often though, it is those within close proximity- i.e. the snorer’s bed partners that are profoundly affected.
+It is possible by the use of a nighttime splint to successfully stop snoring.

 What is daytime sleepiness or EDS?